What is Azure VMware Solution?

-The VMware solution software versions used in new deployments of Azure VMware Solution private cloud clusters are:
+The VMware solution software versions used in new deployments of Azure VMware Solution private clouds are:

 |VMware NSX-T Data Center

-NOTE: VMware NSX-T Data Center is the only supported version of NSX Data Center.
+NOTE: VMware NSX-T Data Center Advanced is the only supported version of NSX Data Center.

 Host and software lifecycle maintenance